Why PyColors UI?

 - Typography follows explicit roles and hierarchy

-Components never invent styles — they consume tokens.
+- Components never invent styles — they consume tokens

-This makes global changes safe and predictable.
+This makes global changes safe, predictable, and reversible.

 2. Copy, own, evolve